Eshwar1212-maker/property-estimate/README.md

 ## Assumptions made

-Here are some assumptions I made which explain the choices I used for certain technologies or paradigms.
+Here are some assumptions I made which explain the choices I used for certain technologies or paradigms:

 -I used Django Templates for the front end.
 Since you guys said that right now you're only using Tailwind CSS with HTML.
 I thought that this would be the most simplest approach to build the template with the Django application instead of creating a separate folder just with HTML/CSS in them.

 ## Potential Improvements with more time

 -Creating an 'apps' directory and putting estimates inside of that folder, instead of having the estimates folder be there by itself just for future scalability.

 -UIx, styling, and responsiveness.
 If i had more than the 4 hour mark.
 I would of made the website look a little more user friendly, and styled and similar to the Figma designs.

+-Since you guys said that right now you're using HTML and CSS I was thinking that further improvements would be separating the front end into a different folder, potentially using React if this project scales.

+-AI model accuracy.
+Right now since I'm on the free plan of open AI I didn't have an opportunity to test that many times to get an accurate/precise model.
+I think the estimations could be more accurate.

+Overall, I had a blast working on the project.
+I would love to talk further about potential improvements if you guys proceed with the next round!